Why Do People Retire in Florida? 9 Things You Must Know

 Why do people retire in Florida?
 Attention Florida-bound retirees: There's more to the Sunshine State than Disney, golf and beaches.

 Why do people retire in Florida?
-Many baby boomers approaching retirement age are hunting for a warmer climate to call home in their golden years.
+Besides the sunshine, sandy beaches and oranges, baby boomers approaching retirement age crave a warmer climate to call home in their golden years.
 So, as you sit there mulling a retirement in the Southeast, thousands of others are already on their way to Florida with their household belongings.
 Should you join them?

-Florida saw a net influx of more than 77,000 new retirees in 2022 — more than three times the influx to any other state, according to Smart Asset, using data from the U.S. Census Bureau.
-Not only is the state's weather a strong draw, but Florida also has no income or estate taxes, and property taxes aren’t too high compared with other states.
+Florida saw its population surge by 467,347 from 2023 to 2024, according to an estimate released by the United States Census Bureau (BLS).
+Not only is the state's weather a strong draw, but Florida also has no income or estate taxes, and property taxes are relatively low compared with other states.

 But Florida is a bit more complicated than just beaches, Disney World and the massive retirement community known as The Villages.
-You'll want to consider all aspects of the state before packing up and heading South.
+You'll want to consider everything about the state before packing up and heading south.
 In fact, we recommend you "try before you buy" — spend an extended period of time in the Sunshine State to get to know the place before you make a move.

 Sign up for Kiplinger’s Free E-Newsletters